The Bayesian Context Trees State Space Model for time series modelling and forecasting: Empirical running times

 \section{Empirical running times}

-As discussed in Sections~\ref{compl} and~\ref{s:compl2} in the main text, an important advantage of the BCT-X framework is that its associated algorithms have low computational complexity and allow for very efficient sequential updates, making it very practical for online forecasting applications.
+As discussed in Sections~\ref{compl} and~\ref{s:compl2}, an important advantage of the BCT-X framework is that its associated algorithms have low computational complexity and allow for very efficient sequential updates, making it very practical for online forecasting applications.